yarienkiva/anonscraper.py/README.md

 ## Coming soon

-Not getting blocked after ~70 dumps : using proxies, random useragents, referrers and add a slight delay between each request to the site
+Not getting blocked after ~70 dumps : using proxies, random useragents, referrers and adding a slight delay between each request to the site